-We can find Big Data Technology in a very different research areas such as Medicine [22][23][24], IoT [4] and Internet of Vehicles [2][25].
+We can find Big Data Technology in a very different research areas such as Medicine[25]-[27], IoT[7] and Internet of Vehicles[28].

-For example, in the automotive sector, the nextfamilv generation PW1000G of engines (manufactured by Pratt & Whitney, United Technologies division) installed on new Airbus A320 aircraft, count up to five thousand sensors that transmit data approximately 10 GB / Sec for each single engine, this brings the total amount of data generated, in one hour flight, to one TB.
+For example, in the automotive sector, the next-generation PW1000G family of engines (manufactured by Pratt & Whitney, United Technologies division) installed on new Airbus A320 aircraft, count up to five thousand sensors that transmit data approximately 10 GB / Sec for each single engine, this brings the total amount of data generated, in one hour flight, to one TB.
 By comparison, one Formula 1 Williams car, with its 200 sensors installed, generates about a thousand streams for a total of 250 GB data for each trial session (weekend).